Download This Sample

 - It is olive green in color with big black spots all over.

-- It is slow on land but very swift to move in water.
+- It is slow on land but moves swiftly in the water.

 - It is nocturnal.